abrahamayorinde/BASIC_interpreter_compiler/README.md

 #Commit 4
 Fixed the issue with the function 'factor' in Parser that returned the wrong node and as a result some branches of the tree were orphaned.

+#Commit 5
+ Add several includes <fstream>, <iostream>, <sstream>, <list>

+ Seperate Node and Symbol Table into their own files.
+"Node.h", "symbol_table.h"

+ Add symbol table (global scope)

+ Lexer accesses global symbol table via symbol table pointer

+ Modify the alphanumeric variable detection in the 'getToken' function

+ Modiify getToken to recognize the following list of characters {'.', ';', ';=', '++', '==', '<=', '>=', '!='}

+ Lexer member object in Parser object changed to a pointer to a Lexer object (Lexer*).*

+ Add updated functionality to the Parser to be able to recognize and parse tokens and nodes, respectively, for variables, assignment statements.